-Credit isk is the risk that the Company will incur a loss betause its customers or counterparties fail to discharge their contractcu) obligations.
-The Company will incur a loss betause its customers or counterparties fail to discharge their contractcust controls credit risk by satting limits on the amount of risk it is willing to accept for individual counterparties.
+Credit isk is the risk that the Company will incur a loss betause its customers or counterparties fail to discharge their contractoal obligations.
+The Company will incur a loss betause its customers or counterparties fail to discharge their contractoal obligations.
+The Company manages and controls credit risk by satting limits on the amount of risk it is willing to accept for individual counterparties.